Embracing The Sharing Economy

 - Digital Micro Tasks: Simple online tasks that can be completed digitally within minutes and do not require prior experience or a specific skill to perform.

-- Digitally Enabled Tasks: On-demand physical tasks/ location-based services (LBS) that are distributed online but require on-site presence and may require specific skills.
+- Digitally Enabled Tasks: on-demand physical tasks/ location-based services (LBS) that are distributed online but require on-site presence and may require specific skills.

 - Digital Work: Professional work, mostly domain-specific that is performed digitally and requires specific skills and qualifications.
 Commonly offered through assessment or bidding.